CloudKlass/Azure-Security/Instructions/Labs/LAB_03_AzureFirewall.md

 6. Click **Add** to add the Target FQDNs-based application rule.

+7. Wait for thr Rule to deploy before proceeding to the next task.

     >**Note**: Azure Firewall includes a built-in rule collection for infrastructure FQDNs that are allowed by default.
 These FQDNs are specific for the platform and can't be used for other purposes.

 #### Task 5: Configure a network rule